Ludvig Nobel: Early success in Russia

-While running the factory in St. Petersburg, Ludvig obtained a large contract to manufacture rifles for the Russian government and he needed wood for the rifle stocks.
-He sent his oldest brother, Robert Nobel in 1873 to procure Russian walnut wood in the Caucasus region of southern Russia.
-Without consulting his brother, Robert spent the 25,000 rubbles that Ludvig entrusted to him for buying wood – "walnut money" – and instead bought a small refinery in Baku.
+While running the factory in St. Petersburg, Ludvig obtained a large contract to manufacture rifles for the Russian government, and he needed wood for the rifle stocks.
+He sent his oldest brother, Robert Nobel, in 1873 to procure Russian walnut wood in the Caucasus region of southern Russia.
+Without consulting his brother, Robert spent the 25,000 rubles that Ludvig entrusted to him for buying wood – "walnut money" – and instead bought a small refinery in Baku.
 Ludvig sent additional funds to Robert to invest in modernisation and refinery efficiency.
-By 1876, the Nobel brothers established themselves as the most competent refiner in Baku and sent the first shipment of illuminating oil to St. Petersburg.
+By 1876, the Nobel brothers established themselves as the most competent refiner in Baku and Batumi and sent the first shipment of illuminating oil to St. Petersburg.
 By 1879, Ludvig turned the initial business into a shareholding company, Branobel, of which he was the major shareholder and had as partners his brothers Robert and Alfred Nobel.

 Inventions

 Ludvig Nobel invented oil tankers, and better refineries, pipelines.
-Before 1880 the United States was Russia's teacher in most aspects of the oil business.
+Before 1880, the United States was Russia's teacher in most aspects of the oil business.
 The roles were reversed in some respects by Nobel.
+A Batumi oil refinery plant was constructed 1927–1929, to refine the oil brought from Baku at the Caspian Sea to Batumi at the Black Sea by pipeline.
 The oil business lacked technical know-how and scientific methodology.
 To rectify this, Nobel established technical chemical research labs in Baku.
-These research centers were very active and when something of commercial interest was found, Nobel was fast in trying the new products out on a large scale.
+These research centers were very active, and when something of commercial interest was found, Nobel was fast in trying the new products out on a large scale.
 Dozens of scientists were employed, finding ways to treat oil, developing new uses for oil, and developing products derived from oil.

-Nobel first experimented with carrying oil in bulk on single-hulled barges.
+Nobel was the first to experiment with carrying oil in bulk on single-hulled barges.
 Turning his attention to self-propelled tankships, a primary concern was to keep the cargo and fumes well away from the engine room to avoid fires.
 Other challenges included allowing for the cargo to expand and contract due to temperature changes, and providing a method to ventilate the tanks.

 The world's first successful oil tanker was Nobel's Zoroaster.
-He designed this in Lindholmen-Motala in Sweden with Sven Almqvist.
-The contract to build it was signed January 1878, and it made its first run later that year from Baku to Astrakhan.
+He designed this in Lindholmen-Motala in Sweden with Sven Alexander Almqvist.
+Together they solved the issue of putting oil in the bulk of a ship without it getting unstable, through putting the oil in tanks.
+The contract to build it was signed in January 1878, and it made its first run later that year from Baku to Astrakhan.
 The design was widely studied and copied, with Nobel refusing to patent any part of it.
 In October 1878, he ordered two more tankers of the same design: the Buddha and the Nordenskjöld.
 The first tank steamer of the United States was built after drawings and calculations of Nobel after his 1888 death in Cannes.